ThermalSpan/pandoc-posts/Infinite_Expansions_of_Rational_Numbers.md

 ## Introduction

-It may seem odd at first that rational numbers can have an infinite representation.
-There are some examples that come to mind quickly, for example
+It may seem odd at first that rational numbers can have an infinite decimal expansion.
+There are some examples that come to mind quickly though, for example

 $$\frac{1}{3}=0.\overline{3}\text{.}$$

 However, there are more interesting examples.
 For example $0.236\overline{151}$ is also a rational number.
-In the first section I will explore some constructive theorems that will tells us about infinite representations of rational numbers.
-I will end the first section by showing that all repreating expansions of real numbers in a given radix are in rational.
-In the second section I will go through a couple examples on how to use these theorems to find a simple fractional representation of several repeating infinite expansions.
+An iteresting idea to add into the mix is changing the radix of our expansion.
+For example, consider a radix of 3.
+Here, the integer 3 is represented as $10$.
+That means that $1/3$ in radix 3 has finite expansion.

+$$\frac{1}{10} = 0.1$$

+In this article we will explore infinite expansions of rational numbers and different under different radices.

-## Results Concerning Infinite Expansions
+## Finite Expansions

+A good place to start is understanding when a rational number can have a finite expansion.
+We will start with a general case in Theorem 1.

 #### Theorem 1